i-e-b/kung-food/README.md

 Path to enlightenment cards must be played with their companion card type (and only when the companion is legal to play).
 Player gains 10 Ki points, and their next 1 attack card can't be blocked.

+When the draw pile is empty, the discard pile is shuffled, turned face down, and becomes the new draw pile.

 Taking turns:
 -------------